 Dining in the lodges will be in a large open room with tables round the outside.
 Our guides try to make sure we secure you a spot away from the door and nearer to the fire but can't always guarantee this.

 All of these comments on lodges relate to "standard lodges" but there are now a small but increasing number of "luxury lodges" - these are not on a par with a normal 3 star hotel but they will have heating, en-suite bathrooms and other home comforts.
-As they are in short supply they get booked very early and we only offer them on private treks.
+Upgraded accommodation can be provided on request and subject to availability on private treks only.

 As the quality of lodges has improved, so has the food.
 It used to be the case that the only meal available was Dahl Bhat - boiled rice with a very thin lentil dahl.
 This is what the porters will eat almost exclusively and you will often hear them joke "Dhal bhat - 24 hour power".
 It might be 24 hour power for a Nepali who has lived on it all his life but for anyone else it is pretty unappetising fair on a regular basis.
 Fortunately, all but the most remote lodges now offer an extensive menu of food although, when you have seen almost the same menu every day for 12 days, you quickly realise the menu is not so long as it might appear - steamed spaghetti, steamed veg spaghetti, steamed egg veg spaghetti, mixed spaghetti are unsurprisingly pretty similar!